 Author: Nigel Foster

 Nigel Foster is a British author and an internationally renowned sea kayaker.
-He is known for his paddling exploits, which have given him inspiration for his writing, and for his instruction, designs of kayaks and equipment.
+He is known for his paddling exploits, which inspires his writing, and for his instruction, designs of kayaks and equipment.
 He lives in Seattle USA with his wife, the ceramicist Kristin Nelson.

 Engrossed in kayaking since his early teens, Foster followed his passion into a lifetime of travel adventures.
 His reputation has generated unique opportunities, and many of the captivating experiences that inspire his storytelling.